mckellwoodland/dimen_reduce_mahal/README.md

 usage: evaluate_ood.py [-h] result_dir

 positional arguments:
-  result_dir  Path to folder containing the CSVs with the Mahalanobis
+  result_dir  Path to the folder containing the CSVs with the Mahalanobis
               distances.

 optional arguments: